shmalebx9/athanasius/README.md

      AWMtheme leo
 To create a theme simply create a directory in the themes folder and add configs to configs folder.
 To get a better idea how to create themes, check out the five included themes.

+#### AWMpatch

+This utility is useful if you don't want to have your rice stored in the athanasius directory.
+AWMpatch will patch configs in their respective default locations.
+AWMpatch takes a link to a file or github/gitlab link or local file and patches your existing config.
+Old configs are stored in the athanasius backups folder.
+AWMpatch can also easily revert the most recent changes made to the system.

+To use simply run :
+     AWMpatch 'config'

+     AWMpatch 'github link'

+     AWMpatch -r

 #### AWMmenu
 The theme backend rices rofi by pointing to the correct config in a script called 'AWMtheme.'
 To use it just run:
       AWMmenu